This article will help you:

 - In the Events Module, select a treatment event.
 This is a user action that you believe may affect your users' propensity to take some key action within your product.
 You can select up to three treatment events.

 - Next, select the outcome event.
-This is the behavior you think may have changed after users fired the treatment event for the first time.
+This is the behavior you think may have changed after users triggered the treatment event for the first time.
 You can select up to three outcome events.

 - If desired, add properties to your events by clicking on + where, selecting the property name, and specifying the property value you’re interested in.